cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 Each of these is a quality interviewers look for in good candidates.
 Coming in armed with the ability to test your code makes it easy for you to stand out.
 The tests you write will serve to explain how you arrived at the solution you used.
 This will make it easier for interviewers to advocate for you if they think you are a good fit.

 A last bit of parting wisdom: practice early.
 Don't try to write your first test during an interview.
-The interviewer will see you are uncomfortable with the practice and it can hurt you.
+The interviewer will see you are uncomfortable with the practice, and it can hurt you.
 Be sure to spend time when the stakes are low and get good at writing tests.
 With a strong testing muscle, you will walk into interviews with confidence.